Prioritized Level Replay

+PCG environments naturally lend themselves to curriculum learning.
+Prior works have shown that directly altering levels to match their difficulty to the agent's abilities can improve generalization \citep{justesen2018illuminating, dennis2020emergent,DBLP:journals/corr/abs-1810-08272,DBLP:conf/iclr/ZhongRG20}.
+These findings further suggest the levels most useful for improving an agent's policy vary throughout the course of training.
+In this work, we consider how to automatically discover a curriculum that improves generalization for a general blackbox PCG environment---crucially, without assuming any knowledge or control of how levels are generated (beyond providing the random seed or other indicial level identifier).

-In this section, we present~\algoname{}, a level-sampling algorithm that exploits differences in the learning potential for the current agent in replaying previously visited levels.
-It is a drop-in replacement for the experience-collection process used in a wide range of RL algorithms.
-To exemplify this, we show how it is straight-forward to incorporate \algoname{} into a generic policy-gradient training loop, as described in Algorithm~\ref{alg:pg_level_replay} where, for clarity, we focus on training on batches of complete trajectories (see Appendix~\ref{app:algorithms} for detailed pseudocode on how our procedure works with $T$-step rollouts).
+In this section, we present~\emph{\algoname{}}~(\algoabbrev{}), an algorithm for selectively sampling the next training level given the current policy, by prioritizing levels with higher estimated learning potential when replayed (that is, revisited). \algoabbrev{} is a drop-in replacement for the experience-collection process used in a wide range of RL algorithms.
+Algorithm~\ref{alg:pg_level_replay} shows how it is straightforward to incorporate \algoabbrev{} into a generic policy-gradient training loop.
+For clarity, we focus on training on batches of complete trajectories (see Appendix~\ref{app:algorithms} for pseudocode of \algoabbrev{} with $T$-step rollouts).

-Our method, illustrated in Figure~\ref{fig:algo_fig} and fully specified in Algorithm~\ref{alg:level_replay_mc}, induces a dynamic and nonparametric sampling distribution $P_{\text{replay}}(l | \Lambda_{\text{seen}})$ over previously visited training levels $\Lambda_{\text{seen}}$ that prioritizes visited levels with higher learning potential based on properties of the agent's past trajectories.
+Our method, illustrated in Figure~\ref{fig:algo_fig} and fully specified in Algorithm~\ref{alg:level_replay_mc}, induces a dynamic, nonparametric sampling distribution $P_{\text{replay}}(l | \Lambda_{\text{seen}})$ over previously visited training levels $\Lambda_{\text{seen}}$ that prioritizes visited levels with higher learning potential based on properties of the agent's past trajectories.
 We refer to $P_{\text{replay}}(l | \Lambda_{\text{seen}})$ as the \emph{replay distribution}.
-Throughout an agent's training, our method updates this replay distribution adaptively according to a heuristic score, assigning greater weight to visited levels with higher \emph{future} learning potential.
-Through variable-size lists $S$ and $C$ of equal length to $\Lambda_{\text{seen}}$, \algoname{} tracks level scores $S_i \in S$ for each visited training level $l_i$ based on the latest episode trajectory on $l_i$, as well as the episode count $C_i \in C$ at which each level $l_i \in \Lambda_{\text{seen}}$ was last sampled.
+Throughout training, our method updates this replay distribution according to a heuristic score, assigning greater weight to visited levels with higher \emph{future} learning potential.
+Using dynamic arrays $S$ and $C$ of equal length to $\Lambda_{\text{seen}}$, \algoabbrev{} tracks level scores $S_i \in S$ for each visited training level $l_i$ based on the latest episode trajectory on $l_i$, as well as the episode count $C_i \in C$ at which each level $l_i \in \Lambda_{\text{seen}}$ was last sampled.
 Our method updates $P_{\text{replay}}$ after each terminated episode by computing a mixture of two distributions, $P_S$, based on the level scores, and $P_C$, based on how long ago each level was last sampled: